-A general document, detailing the State Secretary for Migration’s guidelines for the identification and protection of particularly vulnerable asylum seekers was due for publication in 2021, but has not been published yet.
-Recent information from the SEM relate that the guidelines should be available to the public in the second half of 2022.
+A general document, detailing the State Secretary for Migration’s guidelines for the identification and protection of particularly vulnerable asylum seekers should be available to the public in 2023.

 Some international instruments signed by Switzerland specifically provide for the screening of some groups of asylum seekers.
 We will focus on the implementation of these provisions in the Swiss practice.

 Screening of vulnerability: Victims of human trafficking